Black Cohosh Benefits

 For a substantial difference in cost Black Cohosh extract produces an almost identical estrogen hormone replacement benefits as does medical Hormone Replacement Therapy or HRT.
 Black Cohosh Extract has other benefits in addition to its treatment of menopause symptoms.
 Some women also use it to treat the harsher reactions to PMS.

 When you get your black cohosh extract, be sure to get one that has the standardized ratio of 2.5% triterpene glycosides, as this is the right balance of extract that has been shown to give the health benefits.
-You can find a great one here that is pure black cohosh root extract called Black Cohosh 25.
+You can find a great one here that is pure black cohosh root extract called Organic Black Cohosh.

 Where to Buy Black Cohosh

 Where to Buy Black Cohosh?
 You can get blue or black cohosh tea or powder at most good health food stores.
 If you want the standardized extracts, tinctures or menopause blends you might have to get it online, which is usually at a better price too.
 The natural black cohosh formula I recommend most is one that also has Chasteberry, Evening Primrose Oil and Schizandra in it.
 All work harmoniously to balance your hormones and ease menopause and PMS symptoms naturally.
 For more information on where to get it visit: Natural Remedy for Menopause.